What is spear phishing?

-Unlike broad phishing attacks, spear phishing attacks are designed to target specific individuals or organizations.
+Unlike broad phishing attacks, spear phishing is targeted phishing designed to single out specific individuals or organizations.
 Cyber criminals have done their research and once the victim clicks, the damage is done.
 Learn more about spear phishing, and whaling, and get helpful tips to protect your organization from spear phishing attacks.

-A spear phishing attack is a deceptive electronic message (typically an email) that is targeted at a specific individual or organization.
-In a spear phishing attack, the victim receives a seemingly innocent email.
+In a spear phishing attack, a deceptive electronic message (typically a targeted email attack), the victim receives a seemingly innocent email.
 It might look like a message from Human Resources or an alert from a bank.
 Without thinking too much about it, it can be easy to click on a link or attachment that is actually malicious.
 But once you click, the damage is done.

 Opening a link or downloading an attachment from a spear phishing email releases malicious code onto your computer.
-From there, criminals can steal your information, take control of your device, or spread viruses onto other computers in your network.
+Once an email account is compromised, criminals can steal your information, take control of your device, or spread viruses onto other computers in your network.
+Learn about Business Email Compromise (BEC).

 A spear phishing email, at first glance, can appear to be from a trustworthy source.
 The sender might appear to be a brand where you shop often or an internal email from a coworker.
 In reality, though, these emails can take you to bogus websites that are full of malware just waiting to infect your computer.